stencila/website/site/blog/easy-aint-easy/index.md

 ---
+extends: blog-post
 title: Easy ain't easy but it's getting easier.
 author: Nokome Bentley
 date: 24 November 2016
 abstract: |
   How do we make it easy for researchers to use tools for reproducible research?
 ---

 # It isn't easy being easy